Violette Leduc: Reception

-Leduc's best-known book, the memoir La Bâtarde, was published in 1964.
-It nearly won the Prix Goncourt, and quickly became a best-seller.
-She went on to write eight more books, including La Folie en tête (Mad in Pursuit), the second part of her literary autobiography.
+Leduc went on to write eight more books after La Bâtarde, including La Folie en tête (Mad in Pursuit), the second part of her literary autobiography.

 In 1968, Radley Metzger made a film of Leduc's novel Thérèse and Isabelle.
 It is a commercial feature about adolescent lesbian love, starring Essy Persson and Anna Gael.

 Illness, death and legacy

 Leduc developed breast cancer and died at the age of 65, after two operations.
 She was living at Faucon, Vaucluse, at the time of her death.

 Violette is a 2013 French biographical drama film about Leduc.
 It was written and directed by Martin Provost and shown in the Special Presentation section at the 2013 Toronto International Film Festival.